 If you don’t trust your physical fitness to traverse the steep, uneven terrains to reach the gorillas, your safari costs will increase by the cost of hiring the services of a local porter.
 Other than that, the gorilla safari costs will also include logistical support fees (if you use the services of a local tour operator), entry visa fees, mandatory Covid-19 tests, and others.

 The costs of a gorilla trekking safari in Uganda include;

 Genuinely, the expensive gorilla conservation funding is what makes the permit so darn expensive.
-Many factors for a continuous successful primate conservation program in Uganda need financing to keep the gorillas healthy and protected, including primatologists, teams of rangers, trackers, guides, and a whole conservation management system run by Uganda Wildlife Authority— a government body.
+Many factors for a continuous successful primate conservation program need financing to keep the gorillas healthy and protected, including researchers, teams of rangers, trackers, guides, and a whole conservation management system run by the Uganda Wildlife Authority—a government conservation management body.
 Almost 75 per cent of the permit fee finances conservation.
 The government retains 15 per cent, giving the last 10 per cent to the local communities surrounding the gorilla parks.